kvinton/securedrop/docs/hardware.rst

 * *Network Firewall*: 1 physical computer that is used as a dedicated firewall for the SecureDrop servers.

+SecureDrop Application and Monitor Servers require Ubuntu 14.04 (Trusty) with custom grsecurity-hardened 4.4 kernels.
+As such, hardware support should be identical Ubuntu 14.04.5 and Linux Kernel 4.4 hardware support.

+Hardware that relies on binary firmware blobs (for network adapter or storage driver support) are **very strongly discouraged** for both security and compatibility reasons.
+As general-purpose hardware has often less components and usually offers better non-proprietary driver support, we strongly recommend the us of off-the-shelf hardware listed in our :ref:`Specific Hardware Recommendations` section below.

 An acceptable alternative that requires more technical expertise is to :doc:`configure an existing hardware firewall <network_firewall>`.